Pep15/Practical_SRE/README.md

             ```

     * **Configuration Prometheus-community:**
-        -   To configure Prometheus to scrape metrics from the applications, apply the ServiceMonitor resources.
+        -   To configure Prometheus to scrape metrics from your applications, apply your ServiceMonitor resources.
 These resources define which services Prometheus should monitor.
             * **ServiceMonitor(api, auth, image, webportal, postgres):**
                 -   Link between Prometheus must configure 'serviceMonitor' which is specify to Prometheus.
                     ```bash
                     kubectl apply -f Apps_deployment/prometheus-Configruation/apps-monitors.yml
                     ```
             * **PrometheusRule:**
-                -   Apply the PrometheusRule to set up alerting rules.
+                -   Apply your PrometheusRule to set up alerting rules.
 These rules are used by Prometheus to generate alerts, which are then sent to Alertmanager..
                     ```bash
                     kubectl apply -f Apps_deployment/prometheus-Configruation/app-alerts-rules.yml
                     ```
-1.  **Alertmanager:**
+            * **Alertmanager:**
                 - Configure Alertmanager to route alerts to Slack.
 This is done by creating an `alertmanager.yml` file and applying it as a Kubernetes Secret by following these steps:

                     1.  **Create the `alertmanager.yml` file:**
                         Use any text editor to create a file named `alertmanager.yml` with the following content.
                         ```yaml
                         slack_configs:
                         - channel: '#Apps-Alerts'
                           api_url: 'YOUR_SLACK_WEBHOOK_URL'
                         ```
                         > [!TIP]
                         > * You must have an account on Slack.
                         > * Get the webhook URL from the **Incoming Webhooks** section in your Slack app settings.
                         > * The `api_url` is the secret URL you get from Slack.

                     2.  **Create the Secret from the configuration file:**
                         ```bash
                         kubectl create secret generic alertmanager-config --from-file=Apps_deployment/prometheus-Configruation/alertmanager.yml -n monitoring --dry-run=client -o yaml | kubectl apply -f -
                         ```

                     3.  **Update the Helm release to use the new Secret:**
                         ```bash
                         helm upgrade prometheus-stack prometheus-community/kube-prometheus-stack \
                          --namespace monitoring \
                          --set alertmanager.config.configmapName=alertmanager-config \
                          --set alertmanager.config.templateSecretName=alertmanager-config
                         ```

                     4.  **Create an ingress for Alertmanager:**
                         This allows access over an HTTPS page instead of using `port-forward`.
                         ```bash
                         kubectl apply -f alertManager-ingress.yml
                         ```
----
-## 13. Grafana
-Once you have set up and configured Prometheus and Alertmanager, you can configure Grafana.

-* **Create an ingress for Grafana** to allow access over an HTTPS page instead of using `port-forward`.
-    ```bash
-    kubectl apply -f grafana-ingress.yaml
-    ```
-    You should then be able to access it at `https://grafana.local`.

-* There are two ways to import visualization dashboards:

-> [!TIP]
-> **A. Manual Method**
-> 1. In the left sidebar, navigate to **Dashboards**.
-> 2. On the Dashboards page, click the **New** button.
-> 3. From the dropdown list, choose **Import**.
-> 4. Finally, import the JSON dashboard files.
-> 5. The dashboard files are located in the `Grafana_DashBoard` directory.

-    **B. Automated Method**
-    You can automatically import dashboards by upgrading the `kube-prometheus-stack` chart with a custom `grafana-values.yml` file.

-    1.  **Create a ConfigMap** from the directory containing all your dashboard files.
-        ```bash
-        kubectl create configmap my-grafana-dashboards --from-file=Grafana_DashBoard/ -n monitoring
-        ```
-    2.  **Add a label and annotation.** The Grafana sidecar looks for this label and annotation to provision the dashboards.
-        ```bash
-        kubectl label configmap my-grafana-dashboards grafana_dashboard="1" -n monitoring kubectl annotate configmap my-grafana-dashboards grafana_folder="Application Services" -n monitoring
-        ```
-    3.  **Upgrade the `kube-prometheus-stack`** to use the values file that enables the sidecar to detect these dashboards.
-        ```bash
-        helm upgrade prometheus-stack prometheus-community/kube-prometheus-stack -n monitoring -f grafana-values.yml
-        ```
-    4. This method avoids the need to import each dashboard manually.